LegoStormtroopr/legostormtroopr.github.io/_posts/2017-02-15-tox-pyodbc-and-appveyor.md

 Worse still, if you Google search for this issue, the top results will *all* describe this as the exact problem, but changing your ODBC driver won't fix this if you are running tox!
 Its a different problem entirely.

-The problem is (and its subtle) is that PyODBC can't find the correct driver and its because tox is removing the environment variables PyODBC needs.
+The problem is (and its subtle) is that PyODBC (or a library it calls) can't find the correct driver and its because tox is removing the environment variables PyODBC needs.
 But, there is an easy fix by [getting tox to pass the ``WINDIR`` variable in](http://tox.readthedocs.io/en/latest/example/basic.html?highlight=passenv#passing-down-environment-variables)
 , like so: